-The MTM calculations are done daily after the trading hours, based on the closing price for the day.
-The P&L is settled on the same day to your trading account and won’t reflect in your positions on the next day.
+After the trading hours, the MTM calculations are performed daily based on the day's closing price.
+On the same day, the P&L is settled to the trading account and will not be reflected in the positions on the following day.

-- P&L for the day = Price Change in futures contract value * Number of lots
+- The P&L for the day can be calculated by multiplying the price change in the futures contract value by the number of lots.

-- Total P&L = the sum total of all the daily P&L until the futures contract position is held.
+- The total P&L can be obtained by summing up all the daily P&L until the futures contract position is held.

 While the above gives the overall P&L, let’s apply MTM for the same position as a table.
 Assume the closing prices of SAIL for the 4 days are 101, 100, 101.5, and 102.3.

-- MTM is calculated for future contracts only and not for options or equity stocks.
+- MTM calculation is applicable only for future contracts and not for options or equity stocks.

-- MTM is populated on a live basis but updated in the ledger at the end of the day.
+- MTM is updated on a live basis but will reflect in the ledger only at the end of the day.

 - The MTM realised P/L for a closed position will not reflect in Kite during the day but will be updated in your console ledger at the end of the day.
-Further, it will be updated on Kite at the beginning of the next day.
+It will reflect on Kite the next day.

-- If your position is in loss and you do not have sufficient balance in your account the position might be squared a margin penalty will be levied.
+- If the position is in loss and there is insufficient balance in the account, the position may be squared off, and a margin penalty will be levied.

-- If the security is not traded for the particular day, the latest available closing price is considered for MTM.
+- If the security is not traded on a particular day, the latest available closing price is considered for MTM.

 - MTM losses on positions will show up as unrealised profit in Kite until squared off.